Chapter 1

 Black’s Image via Television

-Gorney and Love enforced the idea that the world is exhibited with the help of social media and social media mirrors the world.
-American social media move through a revolution in the rear of changes and advancement occur in American culture.
-Starting from the theater and now Internet, American social media is continuously rising and struggling to hit upon its position in the world.
-Through every single alteration in media, the picture and emails they forward all are significant.
-Due to the widespread use of social media, it is essential to check all the emails and imageries they forward.
-It is estimated that the single activity of American people is TV watching along with nap and job (Gorney & Loye, 1978).
-The TV is serving as an educationalist, entertainer, a baby minder and a companion.
-The Command and Control of television programs on societies and especially in American society is commendable (Blystone & Ryan, 1978).
+Gorney and Love enforced the idea that the world is exhibited with the help of social media, and social media mirrors the world.
+American social media move through a revolution in the rear of changes and advancements occurring in American culture.
+Starting from the theatre and now the Internet, American social media is continuously rising and struggling to hit its position in the world.
+Through every single alteration in media, the pictures and emails they forward are significant.
+Due to the widespread use of social media, it is essential to check all the emails and images they forward.
+It is estimated that the single activity of American people is watching TV along with taking naps and doing jobs (Gorney & Loye, 1978).
+The TV serves as an educationalist, entertainer, baby minder and companion.
+The Command and Control of television programs in societies, especially in American society, is commendable (Blystone & Ryan, 1978).

-In another study different ways of cultural condemnation were used to evaluate the picture of African American entertainers in the American media.
+In another study, different ways of cultural condemnation were used to evaluate the picture of African American entertainers in the American media.
 It focused on the probable links between the limited, prefixed, biased and misleading images of Black Americans, particularly those who were predominant in the American industry.
-The conduct those entertainers receive from the developing society was elaborated in the study, stating that how racism and facts were influencing the daily life of American population.
-The African American picture was represented as a masked image of their culture by the media, in the study and the television, film and music industry performances of Black entertainers were mentioned to be incapable to clear the exploited image of their culture (Turner, 1994).
+The conduct those entertainers receive from the developing society was elaborated on in the study, stating how racism and facts were influencing the daily life of the American population.
+The African American picture was represented as a masked image of their culture by the media in the study, and the television, film and music industry performances of Black entertainers were mentioned to be incapable of clearing the exploited image of their culture (Turner, 1994).

-A new trend of consent has been developed towards the popularity of destructive pictures of Blackculture on media, also evaluation of the impacts of these demonstrations and youth dismissal or confirmation of these pictures for the welfare and individuality of black youngsters.
-This research was planned to assess the restrictions generated by mass media on the road to success of black youth.
-Concerned people were directed along with black youngsters within the age of 14 to 21.
-Efforts proved that some modifications were played an important role in the presenting optimistic picture of black, on the other hand, the approval of destructive culture of black on social media give rise to huge distinctions of age, gender, and values(Adams-Bass & Stevenson, 2014).
+A new trend of consent has been developed towards the popularity of destructive pictures of Black culture in media, as well as evaluation of the impacts of these demonstrations and youth dismissal or confirmation of these pictures for the welfare and individuality of black youngsters.
+This research was planned to assess the restrictions generated by mass media on the road to the success of black youth.
+Concerned people were directed along with black youngsters between the ages of 14 and 21.
+Efforts proved that some modifications played an important role in presenting an optimistic picture of blacks; on the other hand, the approval of the destructive culture of blacks on social media gave rise to huge distinctions of age, gender, and values(Adams-Bass & Stevenson, 2014).

 Chronological Literature about Masculinity and Bi-Sexuality of African Americans

-So much literature has been published about the Black Americans and their issues, and so there are so many publications about the Black Gay Men.
-One of such publication is “Brother to Brother,” by Essex Hemphill (1991).
-In this book the word, “Black,” refers to the African Americans and the book is written especially for the black gay men who face so many social issues regarding their existence as ‘Gay.’
-This book shows that how a black gay man cannot have a normal life and what is home actually for him?
+So much literature has been published about Black Americans and their issues, and so there are so many publications about Black Gay Men.
+One such publication is “Brother to Brother” by Essex Hemphill (1991).
+In this book, the word “Black” refers to African Americans and the book is written especially for the black gay men who face so many social issues regarding their existence as ‘Gay.’
+This book shows how a black gay man cannot have a normal life and what home is actually for him.
 There is no place for gay men on earth, and so their parents do not accept them as what they are and who they are.
 Their friends do not like them for their existence as gay in society (Mercer, Welcome to the Jungle: New Positions in Black Cultural Studies, 1994).
 They cannot express what they feel and what they want to have in their lives.
-In fact, the society takes them as doing sin by loving another male and by which to care for him.
-The gay men have no place if they do the things according to their will thus this book has been written to highlight that there is a high requirement of the civil rights for gay men to have a peaceful life in the society and they must be accepted as what they are (Hemphill, 1991).
+In fact, society takes them as doing sin by loving another male and by which to care for him.
+Gay men have no place if they do things according to their will; thus, this book has been written to highlight that there is a high requirement for civil rights for gay men to have a peaceful life in society, and they must be accepted as what they are (Hemphill, 1991).

 Reid-Pharr (2001) also published his book to represent the issues faced by African American gay men.
-According to him, the gay is the one who cannot tell their identity will confidence because no one accepts them because their identity cannot be possibly summed up by the society.
-Moreover when they tell the people about what they are and who they are then the society not only deny their personality but also consider that they are attempting any sin by being gay .
-The purpose of this publication is to capture the black masculinity’s complexity, and it expressed the views of black masculinity to show how the society has fractured the gay in African American society by not accepting their identities.
-Throughout the literature, Reid-Pharr has provided great insights into the gay’s life that are original and provocative (Reid-Pharr, 2001).
+According to him, the gay is the one who cannot tell their identity with confidence because no one accepts them because their identity cannot be possibly summed up by the society.
+Moreover, when they tell the people about what they are and who they are, then society not only denies their personality but also considers that they are attempting any sin by being gay.
+The purpose of this publication is to capture black masculinity’s complexity, and it expresses the views of black masculinity to show how society has fractured the gays in African American society by not accepting their identities.
+Throughout the literature, Reid-Pharr has provided great insights into the gay life that are original and provocative (Reid-Pharr, 2001).

-In 2005, McBride published his work regarding sexuality and race into the African American gay men.
+In 2005, McBride published his work regarding sexuality and race in African American gay men.
 This literature offers contemporary cultural criticism to the African American Society for not accepting the gay as part of their society.
 The book has been divided into three sections, “Race and Sexuality on Occasion, queer Black Thought, Straight Black Talk.”
 These sections of the book explore intersections of gender, class, sexuality, and race issues.
-Part one of the book, “Queer Black Thought,” reveal the truths of race and sexuality in the America.
-The essays in this section point out specific flaws in the racist organization and enlighten that how the Black Americans have been neglected by the American at their workplaces (Scott D. , 2010).
-In the second portion, “Race and Sexuality on Occasion,” he represented that how the gay men and lesbian have become the part of comedy and fun rather than the political realities and civil rights.
-In the last part of the book, “Straight Black Talk,” writer placed the subjects of sexuality and race into the lens of theory and intellectualism.
-Thus the collection of these essays create awareness of inequality in the Black Society of America and represents that how the gay have been neglected and have been facing harsh realities due to their identity as homosexual (McBride, 2005).
+Part one of the book, “Queer Black Thought,” reveal the truths of race and sexuality in America.
+The essays in this section point out specific flaws in the racist organization and enlighten how Black Americans have been neglected by Americans at their workplaces (Scott D., 2010).
+In the second portion, “Race and Sexuality on Occasion,” he represented how gay men and lesbians have become part of comedy and fun rather than political realities and civil rights.
+In the last part of the book, “Straight Black Talk,” the writer placed the subjects of sexuality and race into the lens of theory and intellectualism.
+Thus, the collection of these essays creates awareness of inequality in the Black Society of America and represents how gays have been neglected and have been facing harsh realities due to their identity as homosexual (McBride, 2005).

-Woodard (2014) also published his book in which he discussed the homoeroticism within the slavery culture of United States.
-This literature shows that how the masculinity and sex of the African Americans have been affected by the Americans.
-It has been the trend that Americans consider them as power, and thus they consider Black Americans as their slaves.
-The Black Americans have not only treated as slaves but also have been the victim of harassment and psychological torture (FLAHERTY, 2012).
+Woodard (2014) also published his book in which he discussed the homoeroticism within the slavery culture of the United States.
+This literature shows how the masculinity and sex of African Americans have been affected by the Americans.
+It has been the trend that Americans consider them as power, and thus, they consider Black Americans as their slaves.
+Black Americans have not only been treated as slaves but also have been the victim of harassment and psychological torture (FLAHERTY, 2012).
 The White Americans have made the situations for the Black, in which they will face sexual harassment, slavery, hunger, and starvation, to break them.
-From this study, it can be concluded that the Black Americans have been facing great social challenges and it proves that still in this twenty-first century, there exist so many social evils in the society due to which the existence as Black Americans is quite difficult (Woodard, 2014).
+From this study, it can be concluded that Black Americans have been facing great social challenges, and it proves that still, in this twenty-first century, there exist so many social evils in society, due to which the existence of Black Americans is quite difficult (Woodard, 2014).

-Neal (2013) also wrote about black masculinity in his book, “Looking for Leroy: Illegible Black Masculinity,” in which he discussed that the African American men are bound into their bodies which are legible only as hip-hop thugs, petty criminals, and pimps.
-He questioned the public and the media to queer of black masculinity and to show that how the black men bodies are often thought to be the body in need of policing or a criminal body.
-He highlights that the black bodies are not actually how they are portrayed rather they have been playing out in every institutional arena from health care sector to education sector (Capehart, 2012).
-He challenged then if the one will analyze the black men bodies then he will find that the realities are different than the image created by black males.
-In fact, in this literature, Neal discussed that Black Americans are exactly opposite to the image created about African Americans in America and are serving in different fields of like just like the Whites and it will be ethically wrong to tag them as criminal bodies (Neal, 2013).
+Neal (2013) also wrote about black masculinity in his book, “Looking for Leroy: Illegible Black Masculinity,” in which he discussed that African American men are bound into their bodies which are legible only as hip-hop thugs, petty criminals, and pimps.
+He questioned the public and the media to queer black masculinity and to show how black men’s bodies are often thought to be the body in need of policing or a criminal body.
+He highlights that the black bodies are not actually how they are portrayed.
+Rather, they have been playing out in every institutional arena, from the healthcare sector to the education sector (Capehart, 2012).
+He challenged that if one analyses the black men’s bodies, then he will find that the realities are different than the image created by black males.
+In fact, in this literature, Neal discussed that Black Americans are exactly opposite to the image created about African Americans in America and are serving in different fields just like the Whites, and it would be ethically wrong to tag them as criminal bodies (Neal, 2013).

 Bordwell and Thompson’s Theory